jonnycarling/training/README.md

 ### STEP 5: Loading some data into R Studio
-Now we can load the data into
+Now we can load the data into our project environment so that we can run code over it.
+**Remember**: To run code, in turn, place the cursor in the line you want to run and then press CTRL+RETURN.

     mydata <- read.csv("prog-example-data.csv", header = T)
     View(mydata)